 Why ‘best practices’ alone don’t work and the importance of experience for learning when to apply them instead.

-A few weeks ago, I found myself in Chiswick laying on the grass at Turnham Green devouring a copy of DHH’s & Jason Fried’s ‘It doesn’t have to be crazy at work’ while the sun was setting on the last pages of Chapter 6:
+A few weeks ago, I found myself in Chiswick laying on the grass at Turnham Green devouring a copy of DHH’s & Jason Fried’s ‘It doesn’t have to be crazy at work’.
+The end of Chapter 6 went something like this:

 “Every mature industry is drowning in best practices.
 There are best practices about how to price a product, conduct employee reviews, do content marketing, design a website or make an app scalable to millions of users.

 Yet, so much of it is not merely bullshit but quite possible the worst thing you could do.
 What counts as the best practice for a company of 10000 is very rarely so for a company of 10.

 And it is not only about a difference in size, it’s a difference in everything.”

 Having spent the entire afternoon before that, at a café, reading articles and blog posts filled with ‘best practices’, it shouldn’t come as a surprise that this particular section struck a cord.
 I felt insulted in a weird way.
 How dare they deem what I have been reading useless?
 But the more I thought about it, the more it made sense.

 Kevin Kwok really hit the nail on the head here: